-Many of these components are comprised of plastic, such as the radiator and expansion tank.
+Many of these components, such as the radiator and expansion tank, are comprised of plastic.
 As you know, plastic can become hard and brittle thanks to high heat, resulting in possible cracks and leaks.
 Rubber hoses can also crack or blister.
 Hance’s European can check these components for you regularly.
 In addition, it’s important to change or flush the coolant every couple of years to keep deposits from building up.

 Check Tire Pressure and Wear